Battle of Ginchy

 The Battle of Ginchy took place on 9 September 1916 during the Battle of the Somme, when the 16th (Irish) Division captured the German-held village.
 Ginchy is 1.5 km north-east of Guillemont, at the junction of six roads, on a rise overlooking Combles, 4 km to the south-east.
-After the conclusion of the Battle of Guillemont on 6 September, XIV Corps and XV Corps were required to complete the advance to positions which would give observation over the German third position, to be ready for a general attack in mid-September, for which the Anglo-French armies had been preparing since early August.
+After the conclusion of the Battle of Guillemont on 6 September, XIV Corps and XV Corps were required to complete the advance to positions which would give observation over the German third position.
+The advance was to make ready for a general attack in mid-September, for which the Anglo-French armies had been preparing since early August.